 A fraction of the traffic that your marketing efforts generates will result in immediate business.
 By far the majority of the people who visit your site will need to be engaged with again in order to draw them back and convert them into customers.

-The first step in this process is the act of turning website visitors into leads.
+The first step in this process is the act of turning website visitors into high-quality leads.
 This process is called lead generation and it’s one of the most crucial aspects of modern digital marketing.

 There are many ways that websites can obtain contact details from visitors.
 For the most part, these individuals are quite willing to part with their email addresses for a tangible reward.
 From discount coupons and competition entries to e-books and whitepapers, there’s always something valuable to offer internet users in exchange for their contact details.

 Fortunately, the digital marketplace is also not short on lead generation software options.
-Digital marketers looking to automate this critical part of their sales process will have no trouble finding a quality solution that fits their requirements and budget.
+Digital marketers looking to automate this critical part of their sales strategy will have no trouble finding a quality solution that fits their requirements and budget.

 Engage With Your Customers on Social Media.